Working with Reports, Batch Jobs, and XMLports

 Saving a Report

-You can save a report to a PDF document, Microsoft Word document, or Microsoft Excel document by choosing Send to, and then making your selection.
+You can save a report to a PDF document, Microsoft Word document, or Microsoft Excel document by choosing the Send to button, and then making your selection.

 Scheduling a Report to Run